EdCharbeneau/FluentHtmlHelpers/Simple-talk article/Writing custom HTML Helpers for ASP.NET MVC.md

            return RenderAlert();
         }

-The HTML helper should pass the unit test.
+The HTML helper should now pass the unit test.

 With the basic implementation complete, we can easily expand on the HTML helper by adding additional options.
-Following our spec we’ll add the option to change the style of the alert.
-Again we start with a unit test and then modify our code to complete the test.
+Following our spec, we’ll add the option to change the style of the alert.
+Once again, we start with a unit test and then modify our code to complete the test:

     [TestMethod]
     public void ShouldCreateSuccessAlert()